bratislava/bratiska-cli/src/README.md

 #### Build kustomize only

-If you want to build a kustomize file, only run
+If you want to build a kustomize file, only run.

 ```bash
 bratiska-cli deploy --build_kustomize